cheuklau/insight-zone-defense/README.md

 ### Build Infrastructure using Terraform and Packer

-* `cd insight_devops_airaware/devops/single` to build the single pipeline infrastructure or `insight_devops_airaware/devops/multi` to build the multi-pipeline infrastructure.
+* `cd insight_devops_airaware/devops/final`
 * `vi build.sh` and change the user inputs as needed.
-* `./build.sh`
+* `./build.sh --packer y --terraform y`

 Running `build.sh` performs the following:

 * Calls Packer to build the Spark, Postgres, and Flask AMIs.
 * Calls Terraform to spin up Spark cluster, Spark controller, Postgresl, and Flask instances.
+* Outputs the ELB DNS which accesses the Flask front-end servers.

-The AirAware front-end is now visible at `<Flask-IP>:8000` or `<ELB-DNS>` if using the multi-pipeline infrastructure.
+The AirAware front-end is now visible at `<ELB-DNS>`.
 However, we first must run Spark jobs from the Spark controller in order for any data to be visible.

 ### Run Spark Jobs